Miami Trace High School: Extracurriculars

+New Buildings

 A new elementary school for Miami Trace opened in 2008 adjacent to the high school along Ohio 41 NW.
 This building replaced the small, reportedly 100-year-old elementary buildings dotted across the county.
+Additionally, a new middle school was built in 2011.

+Due to growing class sizes and age of the 1960’s high school, a new high school was constructed in 2019.